w0rng/AI-Talks/README.md

 ## Setup

 1. Add API key to `.env` file:
-2. Clone the docker-compose file
+2. Clone the docker-compose file and promts.yml file
 3. Run `docker-compose up -d` to start the container